w3c/market-data-odrl-profile/minutes/minutes-21-11-10.md

 ## TOPIC: Errata

 **Ben**
-**RESOLUTION: Accept updates to the Subject definitions as defined in Github Issue 29**
+**RESOLUTION: Accept updates to the Subject definitions as defined in Issue 29(https://github.com/w3c/market-data-odrl-profile/issues/29)**

-**RESOLUTION: Accept updates to the Historic data definitions as defined in Github Issue 30**
+**RESOLUTION: Accept updates to the Historic data definitions as defined in Issue 30(https://github.com/w3c/market-data-odrl-profile/issues/30)**

 **Nigel**
 Data sets could have both temporal and timeliness-of-delivery constraints because you could have historical data that was recorded from delayed data.
 And you could have historical data that's been recorded from real time data, for example.